dimitrickohub/GelatoApp/README.md

 # GelatoApp

-Project Gelato is a music streaming application that allows you legally listen to music without downloading it to your device.
+Gelato project  is a music streaming application that allows you legally listen to music without downloading it to your device.
 Available for Android and IOS devices.

 ## Getting Started